-Family Equality Council is changing attitudes and policies to ensure all families are respected, loved and celebrated – especially families with parents who are lesbian, gay, bisexual or transgender.
+Family Equality Council is changing attitudes and policies to ensure all families are respected, loved and celebrated – especially families with parents who are lesbian, gay, bisexual, transgender or queer (LGBTQ).

 Family Equality Council is harnessing our influence within the institutions that shape U.S. society.

 Hover below to see some of the ways we raised the visibility of our families in 2013.

 Our years of advocacy across agencies culminated in big wins in 2013.
 As the federal government becomes more inclusive of our families, parents who are LGBTQ can take advantage of new protections under the law.